rainbowdashlabs/reputation-bot/docs/index.md

 - Month
 - Week

-The month and week toplists are a roling sum of reputations during the last 30 or 7 days.
+The month and week toplists are a rolling sum of reputations during the last 30 or 7 days.

 # Get help